apache/sling-whiteboard/json-store/README.md

 Install this bundle and verify that it is active.

-## Running tests against an existing Sling instance
+## How to run the tests against an existing Sling instance

 The integration tests start their own Sling instance, but you can also run them against an existing one if desired, as follows: